TheGeekOnSkates/breakaway-basic/new/notes.md

 # Known issues

+* For some reason, when you run LIST, the LIST command ends up at line...6400?
+There are only 6399 lines, so I don't get that at all.
 * The bug with the math functions is still not fixed.
 	10 INPUT A
 	20 INPUT B